Do Donkeys Need Blankets?

 6. Have spare blankets on hand in case one gets damaged or wet.

-7. Do not brush/ blanket your donkey if their coat is wet.
-Brushing while wet will move water and dirt onto the skin and could make them cold.
-Blanketing them when they are wet could be asking for pneumonia.
+7. Do not blanket your donkey if their coat is wet.
+Blanketing any equine when they are wet is a recipe for disaster and is asking for pneumonia.

-8. On warm, sunny days remove your donkeys blanket so their skin can breathe, and so they can get some sunshine and air.
+8. On warm, sunny days remove your donkeys blanket so their skin can breathe, and so they can get some sunshine and air on their skin.
+There is no exact temperature we can say to take a blanket off, one needs to use their discernment here.

 Please don’t take what we’ve said here today and use it as a blanket statement.
-Use your discernment and go based on the weather and your individual donkeys.
+But we hope you read this with an open mind.
+Use your discernment and go based on what you know of your long ears, the weather and your donkey's individual, ever changing needs.
 The bottom line is, just because they've survived the winters for years without being blanketed, doesn’t mean they are thriving and comfortable.

 Below is a photo showing how the chest clips on a blanket should be faced in for safety.